MicrosoftDocs/dynamics365smb-docs-pr.it-it/business-central/power-bi-faq.md

 10. Select **Close & Apply** from the ribbon to save the changes and close Power Query Editor.

 -->
-### <a name="a-namepermsahow-do-i-change-or-clear-the-user-account-im-currently-using-to-connect-to-business-central-from-power-bi-desktop" /><a name="perms"></a>Come posso modificare o cancellare l'account utente che sto utilizzando attualmente per connettermi a Business Central da Power BI Desktop?
+### <a name="how-do-i-change-or-clear-the-user-account-im-currently-using-to-connect-to-business-central-from-power-bi-desktop" /><a name="perms"></a>Come posso modificare o cancellare l'account utente che sto utilizzando attualmente per connettermi a Business Central da Power BI Desktop?

 In Power BI Desktop, effettua i seguenti passaggi: